Welcome to supportREALteachers.org

-Welcome to our website supportREALteachers.org, a non-profit educational website that promotes quality physical education through accountability and free access to information and resources.
+Welcome to our website supportREALteachers.org, a non-profit educational website that promotes quality physical education through advocacy and free access to information and resources.
 We believe that every child has the right to standards-based quality physical education focused on developing the skills, knowledge, virtues and dispositions needed to become a physically literate person.
 We encourage you to explore our site, use the tools and resources, and spread the word if you like our stuff.

 We have sections dedicated to:

 Our three guiding principles for content on our site: